The 4 Day Week Foundation has announced a new sector specific four-day week pilot for organisations in the technology sector.

 The programme will kick off in May 2025 with trainings and workshops led by experts and consultants that have supported hundreds of UK companies to successfully adopt a four-day working week, with no loss in pay.

-Tech firms can book a Free 15-minute Consultation to learn more or discuss participation and join us at our event in London on Thursday 17 April: Tech Time: Work a Four-Day Week in the Tech Industry.
+Tech firms can book a Free 15-minute Consultation to learn more or discuss participation and join us at an event we're hosting online on Thursday 17 April: Tech Time: Work a Four-Day Week in the Tech Industry.

 Whether you’re at the beginning of your journey and want to discover the benefits of moving to a shorter working week, or you’re preparing to launch a trial this year, the programme will support you with all of the information and resources you need.